 Easy and Fast Portuguese Egg Tart Recipe

-Try this Portuguese Egg Tart recipe for and easy and fast prepared dessert!
-It creates crunchy layers with soft and sweet custard inside.
+Try this Portuguese Egg Tart recipe for an easy and fast prepared dessert!
+It creates crunchy flaky layers with soft and sweet custard inside.
+It’s no wonder this treat has become a favorite around the world.

 Save This Recipe!